 On January 3, 1870, workers began construction on New York City’s Brooklyn Bridge.
-Today, exactly 144 years later, the bridge is a beloved landmark.
+Today, nearly 150 years later, the bridge is a beloved landmark.
 But is it also haunted?

 Considering the tragic history of the Brooklyn Bridge, the span’s haunted reputation is hardly surprising.
 Designer John Augustus Roebling suffered a crushed foot after a ferry pinned it to a piling.
 He died from tetanus infection soon after.
 Roebling wasn’t the first Brooklyn Bridge victim.
 An estimated 27 workers died during the bridge’s construction.
 Not only that, but when the bridge opened on May 30, 1883, rumors of a collapse caused a stampede which killed 12 people.
 The Brooklyn Bridge is also a common suicide site.